 Parental leave can be taken in one of the following ways: four months full-time leave from work, 8 months working half time or 20 months of work at 80% of normal working hours.
 These different modalities, available to both parents can also be combined in a flexible manner.
 For instance, one month off work could then be followed by six months working half time.
-Following parental leave, almost half of women (49%) go back to work at the same number of hours per week as before taking parental leave.
-Only 2% do not go back to work at all (well below the EU average of 10%).
+In 2014, 68.1% of women (15-64 years) with a child under 6 were employed (higher than the EU-28 average of 60.7%), compared to 86.1% of Belgian men in the same circumstances.

 Building on a career-breaks scheme first launched in 1985, the Belgian government introduced a new ‘Time Credit’ scheme in 2002 to facilitate work-life balance for private sector employees.
 They receive compensation for their reduced income based on their age and the number of years that they have spent working for their current employer.
 For employees in the various levels of the public sector, the career break system is continued.

-In 2012, the system has been reformed due to budget constraints.
+In 2012 and 2015, the system has been reformed due to budget constraints.

 The system permits employees in the private sector to:

-- take up to three year’s leave from work, or significantly reduce their working hours, without breaking their employment contract or endangering social security rights for the education of children, assistance to sick relatives and schooling, and to reduce working hours, usually from a 5-day to a 4-day week, for up to 5 years, among other things.
+- take up to four years leave from work, or significantly reduce their working hours, without breaking their employment contract or endangering social security rights for the education of children, assistance to sick relatives and schooling, and to reduce working hours, usually from a 5-day to a 4-day week, for up to 8 years, among other things.